Customer Relationship Management (CRM) Software

-Create a single storehouse for customer data
+- Create a single storehouse for customer data

-Provide greater visibility into sales, marketing and customer service processes
+- Provide greater visibility into sales, marketing and customer service processes

-Help optimize customer communications
+- Help optimize customer communications

-Shorten sales cycles
+- Shorten sales cycles

-Improve customer retention
+- Improve customer retention

-Help companies understand and address the needs of customers
+- Help companies understand and address the needs of customers

-Increase customer satisfaction
+- Increase customer satisfaction

-Increase operational efficiency
+- Increase operational efficiency

-Free up employees to focus on customer interactions
+- Free up employees to focus on customer interactions

-CRMs are usually sales-focused.
-But there are benefits for marketing as well.
-Marketers usually store their leads in a CRM system, and often help with database management.
-Integration with marketing automation, CMS, and eCommerce platforms can improve marketing campaigns.
+Integrating your CRM system with marketing automation, CMS, and eCommerce platforms can help improve marketing campaigns performance.
 Information in the CRM helps marketers target their messages sent through these systems to the right people.
 These communications can then be tracked within the CRM.

 All-in-one marketing tools typically include both CRM and marketing automation functionality.
 They often also have content management, SEO, social marketing and eCommerce capabilities.
 These tools are aimed at small businesses looking for basic features.
 Larger companies tend to favor a best-of-breed approach, integrating their CRM,marketing automation, and other systems.

 Here are two key things to consider while evaluating different CRM software products: